 - Failing to identify and label allergens correctly in your product can result in life-threatening allergic reactions in some people.
 Refer to Support program 1: Food allergies, intolerances and general information for customers for more information on allergens. - Food allergens can be present in many food ingredients and are not always obvious from their name.
 Once a recipe has been formulated, each ingredient must be carefully reviewed.
 Identify any allergens by reviewing ingredient specifications and labels, speaking to suppliers and understanding how to identify the less obvious ones.
 You can also use an external certified laboratory to test your ingredients to confirm composition and labelling information. - A useful resource is the Allergen Bureau's Unexpected Allergens in Food.
 This guide assists the food industry to identify basic food ingredients and food additives that may contain or be derived from one or more of the allergens required, by the Code, to be identified on food labels when present.
-The guide is available on the Allergen Bureau website http://www.allergenbureau.net/.
+The guide is available on the Allergen Bureau website <https://allergenbureau.net/>. - For an example of labelling of allergens see Appendix 3 (page 151).